The extent of one man’s guilt may be defined by how much of it is experienced by the party he injured. – Ryszard Kapuscinski

 When it comes to guilt, there are certain things that people often do that make them very susceptible to guilt.
 You must avoid these traps like a plague.
 If you don’t heed these warnings, then don’t be surprised if you end up living with more guilt than you can handle.

-Here are a list of ways to avoid feeling guilty:
+Here is a list of ways to avoid feeling guilty:

 - Don’t over-commit or over-promise.
 You’ll end up feeling guilty because you won’t be able to deliver on your promises or keep your commitments.